ben-burwood/h3-compactfill/README.md

 - Exterior (fully-outside) Cells - pruned from the search.
 - Straddling - step to the next finest resolution and re-check all the children until the requested resolution is reached.

-#### Bounding Disk
+#### Bounding Box

-To assess Cell Containment, we use a Bounding Disk and not the Cell's Polygon.
-This is because H3 Cells don't directly nest children into parents, so instead we use an approximated disk of radius `1.2 (arbitrary scalar) × circumradius` about the centroid to ensure that the representation contains the cell and *every* one of it's children.
+To assess Cell Containment, we use a Bounding Box and not the Cell's Polygon.
+This is because H3 Cells don't directly nest children into parents, so instead we use an approximated bbox `(arbitrary scalar) × distance` about the centroid to ensure that the representation contains the cell and *every* one of it's children.

 The Containment Algorithm is an R-Tree (`O(log edges)`) of the Polygon Edges: a nearest-neighbour query for the distance, and a +x ray cast for inside/outside.